-Participants that have solved the pre-final round successfully are qualified to participate in the final round: a multiple-choice exam for which students have 60 minutes time.
+Participants that have solved the pre-final round successfully are qualified to participate in the final round: a multiple-choice online exam for which students have 40 minutes time.

 Exam and Points

 The final round consists of a single exam with 40 multiple-choice questions.
-The questions require knowledge about astronomy and astrophysics as well as calculation skills and creativity.
-Finalists have 60 minutes for the exam!
+The questions require knowledge about astronomy and astrophysics.
+Finalists have 60 seconds for each question!
 To every question there are four possible answers given (only one is correct).
 A correct answer equals one point.
 The awards and prizes are given to the finalists with the most points in the final round.

-The exam will usually take place in the school of each finalist supervised by a teacher.
+The exam will take place in the school of each finalist supervised by a teacher.
 All finalists have to select a teacher who agrees to supervise the final exam.
-We will send all required information and the final exam to the selected teacher who has time to conduct the 60 minutes exam until Friday 17.
+We will send all required information to the selected teacher who has time to conduct the 40 minutes exam between Monday 13.
+July and Friday 17.
 July 2020.
-We will provide a special online form for all teachers to upload the results without much effort!
-The teacher has to make sure that the finalist does not cheat and the teacher has to end the exam as soon as the 60 minutes are over regardless of the number of questions answered.
-The results of the final round and IAAC 2020 will be announced on Monday 20.
+The teacher has to make sure that the finalist does not cheat and does not open any other browser tabs, websites, programs, or computer windows during the exam.
+The results of the final round and IAAC 2020 will be announced on Monday 27.
 July 2020.

-The teacher has to conduct the exam until Friday 17.
+The exam has to be taken between Monday 13.
+July and Friday 17.
 July 2020.

 Further information on all rounds and the competition can be found here: Official IAAC Flyer 2020